Lapin0t/phd-manuscript/main/02_games.typ

 #mcite(<LevyS14>) arises quite naturally from what is intuitively understood by
 a "game".
 Let's build it up first hand.

 In the common sense of the word, a game is described by the moves allowed at any point of the play, together with winning conditions and their associated rewards.
 As I am here only interested in games insofar as they provide a framework for structured interactions, usual notions from classical game theory such as "winning", "reward" or "optimal play" will be completely absent.
-Moreover, I will restrict my attention to games where two agents play in alternating fashion.
-As such, for my purpose, games will just consist of the description of allowed moves.#margin-note[Games in such a retricted view---two player, alternating, no notion of winning---are similar to combinatorial games and might perhaps be more appropriately named _protocols_, as typically arises in the field of computer networks.]
+Moreover, I will restrict attention to games where two agents play in alternating turns.
+Thus, for my purpose, games will just consist of the description of allowed moves.#margin-note[Games in such a retricted view---two-player, alternating, no notion of winning---are similar to combinatorial games and might perhaps be more appropriately named _protocols_, as typically arises in the field of computer networks.]

-Starting from the idea that a game is described by the moves allowed for each player, arguably the simplest formal translation is to say that a game consists of a pair of two sets $(M^+, M^-)$, encoding the set of moves allowed for each player.
-For example taking $M^+$ and $M^-$ to be both equal to the set of UTF-8 character strings, we can think of this as the "game of chatting" where the two players are to alternatively exchange text messages.
+Starting from the idea that a game is described by the moves allowed for each player, arguably the simplest formalization is to say that a game consists of a pair $(M^+, M^-)$ of sets, encoding the set of moves allowed for each player.
+For example, taking $M^+$ and $M^-$ to be both equal to the set of UTF-8 character strings, we can think of this as the "game of chatting" where the two players are to alternatively exchange text messages.
 This definition readily encodes simple kinds of interactions: at a coarse level we could argue that a lot of low-level protocols consist in two players alternatively exchanging byte sequences.
-However, games-as-set-pairs are very restrictive in the sense that any move from say $M^+$ is valid at any point where it is the first player's turn.
-As such, games-as-set-pairs are missing a shared game state, a game _position_, something enabling the set of allowed moves to evolve over the course of the dialogue.
+However, games-as-set-pairs are very restrictive in the sense that any move from, say, $M^+$ is valid at any point where it is the first player's turn.
+Thus, games-as-set-pairs are missing a shared game state, a game _position_, something enabling the set of allowed moves to evolve over the course of the dialogue.
 In particular, our game of interest, Operational Game Semantics, makes use of such evolution of moves: since players introduce variables while playing, moves mentioning some variable $x$ should only be allowed after $x$ has been introduced.

-Still, this definition has the quality of being quite symmetric: swapping the two sets we get an involution $(M^+, M^-) |-> (M^-, M^+)$ exchanging the roles of both players.
+Still, this definition has the advantage of being quite symmetric: swapping the two sets, we get an involution $(M^+, M^-) |-> (M^-, M^+)$ exchanging the roles of both players.
 There are two lessons to be learnt from this naive definition:

 - A game should be described by a pair of two objects of the same sort, each describing what moves one player can do.
-- For describing moves, mere sets can be a first approximation, but a bit too coarse for our purpose.
+- For describing moves, mere sets can be a first approximation, but are a bit too coarse for our purpose.

 Back to the drawing board, let's refine this notion of games-as-set-pairs.
 As